reactjs/react.dev/content/docs/reference-react-component.md

 ## Overview {#overview}

 React lets you define components as classes or functions.
-Components defined as classes currently provide more features which are described in detail on this page.
+Features of components defined as classes are described in detail on this page.
 To define a React component class, you need to extend `React.Component`:

 ```js
 class Welcome extends React.Component {